jmgoyesc/discriminator-naturalid/README.md

 My case is searching events by natural id.

-I wrote a test case, AppTest.test.
+I wrote a test case, **AppTest.test**.
 Before execute the test I am inserting categories and events.
 For example:

 Categories: